suzieh/suzieh.github.io/_projects/1_project.md

 This got me thinking - what if the reason the arch appears with gradients is because the ends of the gradient don't have much in common?
 This would affect the pairwise distance measures we use underlying the visualization!

-We can use graph theory and machine learning to adjust distances according to local relationships.
+We can **use graph theory and machine learning** to **adjust distances according to local relationships**.
 This will keep short distances the same while making longer distances more accurate for samples at opposite ends of the gradient.

 <div class="row justify-content-sm-center">
     <div class="col">